Maia-Everett/lintian.eu/_posts/2024-05-18-warcraft-retrospective-26.md

 The choice of name here is, admittedly, kind of odd.
 In most mythology and fantasy depictions, [wyverns](https://en.wikipedia.org/wiki/Wyvern) are a type of dragon, and the kind of creatures introduced in Warcraft 3 --- lions with scorpion tails and sometimes with bat wings --- are more commonly called [manticores](https://en.wikipedia.org/wiki/Manticore).
 In fact, Warcraft wyverns look pretty similar to the [depiction of manticores in D&D](https://forgottenrealms.fandom.com/wiki/Manticore), though with leaner torsos and bigger wings.

 Whatever they're called, they prove very handy in completing the main quest --- destroying the blue human base blocking the entrance to the Oracle cavern.
 There's also a light blue base accessible by ground, which doesn't pose any problems when assaulting it.
-The blue one, however, is located on a cliff and inaccessible by air, and the potential landing sites are protected with patrolling gryphon riders.
+The blue one, however, is located on a cliff and only accessible by air, and the potential landing sites are protected with patrolling gryphon riders.
 Wyverns help take care of them.

 {% figure [caption:"By the end, my air-dropped army was reduced to just Thrall, Cairne, and a lone tauren.
 And Thrall's wolves."] %}
 ![Where Wyverns Dare](/assets/wr/20240516000515_1.jpg)